Authors in our Online Archive

 Polly Banerjee-Gallagher, MA, LPC

 Polly has been a part of the Windhorse Community Services community since 1998 as a housemate and basic attender, team leader, and psychotherapist.
-Besides her clinical roles, Polly was also the assistant director of admissions until 2019.
-She is currently the director of Windhorse Community Services.
+Besides her clinical roles, Polly was also the assistant director of admissions until 2019 and then the director of Windhorse Community Services.
 She holds an undergraduate degree in psychology and a MA in counseling from the University of Colorado.
 Polly comes from a multicultural background as she was born in Burma and has lived in India.

 windhorse_icon_dark.jpg